aplteam/MarkAPL/MarkAPL.md

 This would suffice however:

 ~~~
-[][aplwiki]
+[][markapl_on_github]
 ~~~

-In the former case "The APL wiki" would become the link text while in the latter case it would be "http://aplwiki.com" because the link reference has no alt text.
+In the former case "MarkAPL on GitHub" would become the link text while in the latter case it would be "https://github.com/aplteam/MarkAPL" because the link reference has no alt text.

 Second example:

 ~~~
-[fire]: http://aplwiki.com/Fire "Fire's home page on the APL wiki"
+[fire]: https://github.com/aplteam/Fire "Fire's home page on GitHub"
 ~~~

 If we refer to this definition with: